SvenTeschke/special_issue_CEN/README.md

 # Descriptions of the Code files:

-- simulated RData data is not included due to memory capacity and must be run first or downloaded from Zenodo https://doi.org/10.5281/zenodo.12742957
+The simulated RData data is not included due to memory capacity and must be run first or downloaded from Zenodo https://doi.org/10.5281/zenodo.12742957

 - masterscript - With this file, all calculations and analyses can be run directly at once.
 If you only want to view single calculations, I recommend viewing the corresponding files separately.